Background

 API research scope

-- →REST API Fundamentals: LinkedIn Learning coursework on API design, authentication, and request patterns
+- →REST API Fundamentals: LinkedIn Learning on API design, auth, and request patterns

-- →Postman Testing: hands-on testing of GET, POST, and PUT calls against sample endpoints
+- →Postman Testing: GET, POST, and PUT calls against sample endpoints

-- →Amazon Bedrock: Mendix connector documentation and integration architecture for LLM capabilities
+- →Amazon Bedrock: Mendix connector docs and integration architecture for LLM features

-- →RAG Patterns: retrieval-augmented generation research for document-aware AI features
+- →RAG Patterns: retrieval-augmented generation for document-aware AI features

 Impact

-The work spanned platform design, application development, analytics, AI research, and operations, touching every layer of how GBS delivered digital transformation internally.
+The work touched platform design, app development, analytics, and AI research across how GBS ran digital transformation internally.

 SharePoint